What is the mission of TSS?

 Why do people remain in abusive situations?

-Those experiencing domestic violence may be reluctant to leave for a complex set of reasons including safety, shame, fear, lack of money, or concern for the abuser.
+Those experiencing domestic violence may be reluctant to leave for a complex set of reasons, including safety, shame, fear, lack of money, or concern for the abuser.
 When someone does leave, it does not guarantee that the abuse will stop.
 Abusers will often go to great lengths to trace their spouse or partner in order to continue the abuse.
 In fact, one of the most dangerous times for someone experiencing abuse is when they decide to leave.
 For these reasons, it is important to safety plan with a knowledgeable advocate when possible.
-Call us at 617-965-3999, or email [email protected] for general information.
-You can also reach out to the Director of our Community Programs at [email protected].
+Call us at 617-965-3999 or email [email protected] for general information.

 If I have a friend in a domestic violence situation, what should I do?